Menu

 Therapists

-Melissa Melissa Amaya, LCSW, CCTP
+Melissa Amaya, LCSW, CCTP

 I have a strong personal commitment to working with couples.
 I believe it essential for couples to have supports available whether it is for issues that arise during dating, engagement or marriage.
 Relationships are hard work but they shouldn't be exhausting.
 One key question I have always found helpful is to ask yourself if having this person in your life offers more happiness or more pain.
 The reality is that issues will always arise in relationships.
 It is how we handle them and the role we play that determines whether or not the relationship is in our best interest.